aws-samples/aws-saas-factory-ref-solution-serverless-saas/README.md

 2. Depending upon how many Platinum tier tenants you have provisioned, delete the tenant specific stacks.
 They will all be named as "stack-TENANTID", where TENANTID is a UUID.
 3. Delete the baseline stack named as "serverless-saas".
 Make sure the above two stacks are deleted before you try deleting this.
 4. Delete the Tenant Pipeline stack named as "serverless-saas-pipeline".
+5. Delete the CodeCommit repository created by the script.
+It should be named as "aws-saas-factory-ref-serverless-saas".
+6. Delete any left over S3 Buckets.
+They should start with a prefix "serverless-saas" and "sam-bootstrap-bucket".

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.